Are you ready to blast off with Jetpack? Great! This document will help you get started.

 - A publicly accessible web site that does not require authentication.

 - Legacy WordPress.com/Automattic plugins should be disabled before installing Jetpack (ex.
 WordPress.com Stats, After the Deadline, Custom CSS).

-Note that you can also use Jetpack on a local or closed WordPress installation, by enabling Jetpack’s development mode.
+You can also use Jetpack on a local or closed WordPress installation by enabling Jetpack’s development mode.

 How do I install Jetpack?

 The easiest way to install Jetpack is from within WordPress itself.
 Log in to your site and head to your dashboard, click on the Plugins tab in the left panel, then click “Add New.”
 If you search for “Jetpack,” you’ll find the latest version and be able to install it by clicking the “Install Now” link.